Myatt Snider

 Gurney Myatt Snider (born December 30, 1994) is an American professional stock car racing driver.
-He is the son of NASCAR on NBC pit reporter Marty Snider.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 19 Toyota Supra for Joe Gibbs Racing.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 91 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
+He is the son of NASCAR on Prime Video pit reporter Marty Snider.

 Racing career

 ARCA Menards Series

 Driving the No. 22 Cunningham Motorsports car on a part-time basis, Snider won his first start in the ARCA Racing Series, leading 35 laps en route to victory at Toledo Speedway in 2016.
 He also captured the pole at Michigan International Speedway and recorded two other top-five finishes in nine starts.
 In 2019, Snider joined with Venturini Motorsports for a one-off deal at Michigan.

-Truck Series
+Camping World Truck Series

 Snider made his NASCAR national series debut in 2016, driving the No. 22 truck for AM Racing.
-He started 19th and finished on the lead lap in 17th.
+He started nineteenth and finished on the lead lap in seventeenth.
 On December 23, 2016, it was announced that Snider would pilot the No. 51 Kyle Busch Motorsports truck for eight races in the 2017 season, including the season-opening NextEra Energy Resources 250 at Daytona International Speedway.
 Snider moved to ThorSport Racing to drive the team's No. 13 truck to drive full-time in 2018, replacing Cody Coughlin.
 He finished ninth in points and won Truck Series Rookie of the Year.

 In 2019, Snider moved to ThorSport's No. 27 to drive part-time that year.
 Later in the season, he replaced Johnny Sauter in the team's No. 13 for the CarShield 200 at World Wide Technology Raceway at Gateway after Sauter was suspended.

 Snider returned to the Truck Series in March 2021 for the Bristol Motor Speedway dirt race, driving the No. 33 for Reaume Brothers Racing.